Touraine, a terroir to savour

 Fruit and vegetables, from producer to plate

-Market stalls in Touraine offer a wide variety of market garden produce: artichokes, white-stemmed asparagus (our department is France’s second largest producer), celery, lettuces, cauliflower, beans, peas and more.
+Market stalls in Touraine offer a wide variety of market garden produce: artichokes, white-stemmed asparagus (our department is France’s second-largest producer), celery, lettuces, cauliflower, beans, peas and more.

 Fruit production is also very important: pears, apples, walnuts, plums and other fruits adorn the orchards of our countryside.